crux82/mscoco-it/README.md

 testing from the full MSCOCO validation set).

-More details about MSCOCO-it can be found in JCOL??????.
+More details about MSCOCO-it can be found in the paper available at this [link](http://www.ai-lc.it/IJCoL/v5n2/IJCOL_5_2_3___scaiella_et_al.pdf).
 Note that this release it is different from the document as regards the partially validated captions that are now validated.

 **IMAGES**